-We expect to receive net proceeds from this offering of approximately \$128.5 million, or approximately \$147.8 million if the underwriter exercises its option to purchase additional common units in full (including our general partner's proportionate capital contribution of approximately \$2.6 million or \$3.0 million, respectively, to maintain its 2% general partner interest in us and deducting underwriting discounts and commissions and estimated offering expenses).
+We expect to receive net proceeds from this offering of approximately \$ million, or approximately \$ million if the underwriter exercises its option to purchase additional common units in full (in each case including our general partner's proportionate capital contribution of approximately \$ million to maintain its 2% general partner interest in us and deducting underwriting discounts and commissions and estimated offering expenses).
 We intend to use the net proceeds from this offering to repay borrowings under our revolving credit facility.